Watch the video: here

-For many businesses, Lead Generation - "LeadGen" for short - is more than an essential Sales or Marketing function.
+For many businesses, Lead Generation - "LeadGen" for short - is more than just a Sales or Marketing function.
 It's the critical path item.
 This is because having an effective Lead Generation program - tasked with producing "qualified sales leads" - often determines whether a business will ultimately succeed or fail. [more]

-In brief, the principal goal of the Lead Generation function is to produce "qualified sales leads".
-These are opportunities where there is a reasonable and manageable chance for the company to successfully close a profitable sale.
+In short, the principal goal of the Lead Generation function is to produce "qualified sales leads".
+These are opportunities where there is a reasonable and manageable chance for a company to successfully close a profitable sale.

-Depending on the situation, a qualified sales lead can be defined as an appointment (either formal or informal; and either verbal, via email, by telephone, by mail, by RFQ, or in person) with, or an expression of interest by, a qualified prospect.
+Depending on the situation, a qualified sales lead can be defined as an appointment with, or an expression of interest by, a qualified prospect.
+That appointment can either be formal or informal.
+It can be verbal, by email, by telephone, by mail, by RFQ, or in person.
 A qualified prospect is generally someone who has the ability to buy, who has a qualifying need (i.e. a need that you can fulfill), and who wants to talk with you about how you can help.
 There may also be attributes of urgency, budget and/or authority that contribute to the definition, depending on the situation.

-The issue, for most businesses that invest im Marketing, is that if they don't want to engage with you, it's a waste of time and money.
+The issue, for most businesses that invest in Marketing, is that if the lead doesn't actually don't want to engage with you, the process is, pretty much, a waste of time and money.

 The process of generating leads often involves, at a minimum, the following objectives: